-Saw cutting, planing, asphalt removal, aggregate base course, tack coating, and installing new asphalt concrete associate with the installation of Loop Detectors will be subsidiary to Item 660(11) Traffic Loop.
+Saw cutting, planing, asphalt removal, aggregate base course, tack coating, and installing new asphalt concrete associated with the installation of Loop Detectors will be subsidiary to Item 660(11) Traffic Loop, unless it appears in the bid schedule.
+Hot Mix Asphalt Type V shall be installed on Dimond Blvd and on C Street.
+In other locations, use Hot Mix Asphalt Type II, Class A.